 San Diego, CA, USA

-Miao, Dandan and Calder, Brian, "Gradual Generalization of Nautical Chart Contours with a Cube B-Spline Snake Model" (2013).
-Center for Coastal and Ocean Mapping.
+Miao, Dandan and Calder, Brian R., "Gradual Generalization of Nautical Chart Contours with a Cube B-Spline Snake Model" (2013).
+IEEE Oceans.
 863.